Cave Clan: Controversy

 As with urban exploration-related topics, by entering into locations or drains without permission, the members of the Cave Clan can be described as "recreational trespassers".
 In 2005 it was revealed that the NSW State Government had asked for the Cave Clan's help in finding tunnels that could become terrorist targets.

 Coroner Hugh Dillon investigating the death of two graffiti artists in a Sydney stormwater drain in 2008 has recommended police investigate a group known as the Sydney Cave Clan.
 Delivering his findings into the deaths, Dillon said he was concerned about the counter-cultural message by the group, which he said consisted of "shadowy characters".

 Dillon said he would recommend to police that they investigate the group and shut the website down after it was revealed that it publicised the drain and encouraged risk-taking activity.
 Malinowsky, the sole survivor of the trio, alleged at the inquest that he was encouraged by a website from the so-called "Cave Clan"—a group which he alleged dared people to explore urban underground spaces.

 Graffiti

 The Cave Clan has long officially distanced itself from graffiti, despite the historical practice of discreet tagging as a historical documentation practice.
 Drain tagging is discouraged, especially in historically significant areas; there are clear examples, however, of the Cave Clan name, logo and other specific material related to the Cave Clan and/or their members, being used in graffiti, by unknown sources.
 The group accepts leaving details of an expedition in a plain section of the drain, tunnel or cavity to mark the place and time, and placing stickers above ground for promotional purposes.

+Related groups

+Several groups have been historically significant to or influenced by the Cave Clan.
+One of the earliest known groups is the "Drainiacs," active during the 1960s.
+Information about the Drainiacs is scarce, with their existence documented solely through house paint inscriptions of their groups name and dates on tunnel walls.

+In the mid-to-late 1980s, coinciding with the Cave Clan's formation, smaller groups such as the Drain Dwellers and Tunnel Team operated in the same space.
+These groups were eventually absorbed into the Cave Clan, contributing to its early development.

+In subsequent years, the Cave Clan has inspired the formation of other groups, including the Darksiders in South Australia and the Tunnel Toads in Victoria.
+These groups reflect the enduring influence of the Cave Clan on urban exploration culture.